Epipericardial fat necrosis

 Conservative management with non-steroidal anti-inflammatory drugs (NSAIDs) and follow-up is usually performed.
 It is generally considered self-limiting.
 Historically, in the pre-CT era, many were removed due to concerns about malignancy 4.

 It is thought to have been first described in 1957 by Jackson et al 4,8.

-Initially, when the chest radiograph is normal, it is often mistaken for more serious diagnoses that present with acute chest pain:
+Initial clinical differential diagnoses, when the chest radiograph is normal, include more serious diagnoses that present with acute chest pain:

 - 1. Lee HH, Ryu DS, Jung SS et-al. MRI findings of pericardial fat necrosis: case report.
 Korean J Radiol.
 2011;12 (3): 390-4. doi:10.3348/kjr.2011.12.3.390 - Free text at pubmed - Pubmed citation

 - 2. Stimac D, Niksić M, Sincić Mijandrusić B et-al. Mediastinal necrosis in acute pancreatitis - case report.
 Zentralbl Chir.
 2007;132 (2): 155-7. doi:10.1055/s-2007-960660 - Pubmed citation

 - 3. Pineda V, Cáceres J, Andreu J et-al. Epipericardial fat necrosis: radiologic diagnosis and follow-up.
 AJR Am J Roentgenol.
 2005;185 (5): 1234-6. doi:10.2214/AJR.04.1310 - Pubmed citation

 - 4. Fred HL.
 Pericardial fat necrosis: a review and update.
 Tex Heart Inst J. 2010;37 (1): 82-4.
 Free text at pubmed - Pubmed citation